Groups acting on trees with Tits' independence property (P): Examples

 \

 We should remember that the list of groups we have obtained so far is up to equivalence of action on the tree, not up to isomorphism as groups.
-For example, the group $\Zb \ast C_2$ appears as a vertex-transitive $1$-tree-closed subgroup of both $\Aut(T_3)$ and $\Aut(T_4)$, but clearly the actions are not equivalent.
+For example, the group $\Zb \ast C_2$ appears as a vertex-transitive $\propP{}$-closed subgroup of both $\Aut(T_3)$ and $\Aut(T_4)$, but clearly the actions are not equivalent.
 It is not clear what group isomorphisms could exist between the nondiscrete groups in the list (that is, all the groups listed such that the local action is not free).

 Recall the class $\ms{S}$ of \tdlc groups that are compactly generated, nondiscrete and topologically simple.
-Of the 70 entries in the tables, only seven have $G^+ \in \ms{S}$, namely the Burger--Mozes groups $U(F)$ with transitive local action for $F \in \{S_3,A_4,S_4,D_{10},GA(1,5),A_5,S_5\}$.
-However, in a further 37(?) cases (those with nontrivial local prime content where $G$ does not fix an end), $G^+$ is nondiscrete and simple, but fails to be compactly generated.
+If $G$ is a vertex-transitive $\propP{}$-closed subgroup of $\Aut(T_d)$ for $d \in \Nb$, then $G^+$ is compactly generated if and only if $G^+ \backslash T$ is finite, which means that $G/G^+$ must be finite; $G^+$ is nondiscrete if and only if the local prime content is nonempty.
+Applying Corollary~\ref{cor:comp_gen+simple}, we see that of the 70 entries in Tables~\ref{fig:vt_upto4} and \ref{fig:vt_5}, only seven have $G^+ \in \ms{S}$, namely the Burger--Mozes groups $\Univ(F)$ with transitive local action for $F \in \{S_3,A_4,S_4,D_{10},GA(1,5),A_5,S_5\}$.
+However, in a further 36 cases (those with nontrivial local prime content where $G$ does not fix an end), $G^+$ is nondiscrete and simple, but fails to be compactly generated.
 The latter simple groups have a complicated structure in general, which may merit further investigation.
-For instance, by \cite{CapraceWesolek}, in every nondiscrete Burger--Mozes group there is a compactly generated closed subgroup $K$ (where without loss of generality $K \le G^+$), and a discrete normal subgroup $D$ of $K$, such that $K/D \in \ms{S}$.
-We do not know if any of these $37$ non-compactly generated simple groups $G^+$ are isomorphic to one another as abstract or topological groups.
+For instance, by \cite[Theorem~1.8]{CapraceWesolek}, in every nondiscrete Burger--Mozes group there is a compactly generated closed subgroup $K$ (where without loss of generality $K \le G^+$), and a discrete normal subgroup $D$ of $K$, such that $K/D \in \ms{S}$.
+We do not know if any of these 36 noncompactly generated simple groups $G^+$ are isomorphic to one another as abstract or topological groups.